How SKYRIZI (risankizumab-rzaa) Works

 Cam: Sounds like SKYRIZI may be an option for me!

-Doctor: In clinical studies for people with UC, SKYRIZI was proven to help deliver significant symptom relief, visible colon lining repair, and early and lasting remission.
+Doctor: In clinical studies for people with UC, SKYRIZI was proven to help deliver significant symptom relief, visible colon lining repair, and remission.

 Doctor: Ask your doctor if SKYRIZI is right for you.